multiprocessio/multiprocess.io/site/blog/2022-04-11-sql-parsers.md

 seem to have sponsors.

-The reason it failed the first "simple" query is because I guess it treats `COUNT` as a keyword.
+The reason it failed the first "simple" query is because I guess it treats `count` in `AS count` as a keyword.
 If I change that to `countt` (an extra `t`) it succeeds.
 So that's annoying but not a massive issue, and somewhat understandable.

 Also, these errors are AWESOME.
 This is the kind of error quality every parser should aim for.

-One disturbing bit though is that it doesn't look like tokens in the parse tree have locations.
+One concerning bit though is that it doesn't look like tokens in the parse tree have locations.
 That could make it hard for external tools to debug themselves.
 But that information is clearly available somewhere in the code so maybe it's a setting I missed.
 And if not it